a1rishav/image_classifier_tf_js/README.md

 # What is it do?
 Simplest image classifier using tensorflow.js.
-It works on image and video using pretrained mobilenet.
+It works on image and video using pretrained mobilenet model.

 # How to run?
 Just clone the repo and open index.html in your browser.